 About SAPF

 The South Asian Physics Foundation was established in late 2005, the World Year of Physics, by two physicists who recognized the need and potential for an organization dedicated to fostering international cooperation among South Asian nations in the areas of physics research and education.
 South Asia has a rich tradition of excellence and leadership in the sciences in general and in physics in particular.
-Academic and scholarly collaboration and exchange is an essential contributor to development and stability in the region.
+Academic and scholarly collaboration and exchange are essential contributors to development and stability in the region.

 Documents (pdf):